.name domain extension logo

 5. Configure DNS — point the domain to your hosting server via A / CNAME records and activate SSL for HTTPS.

-What is the .name domain extension for startups?
+What is the .name domain extension for local businesses?

 The only gTLD designed exclusively for individuals — .name creates a permanent, personally-branded corner of the internet that is yours for life, independent of any employer or platform.
 Ideal for professionals who want a consistent, portable digital identity across career changes.
-This extension is a strong option for startups when the brand story and keyword focus are aligned.
+This domain extension is useful for local businesses based on branding and SEO relevance.
 It falls under the Global Classics category of domain extensions.

-Who should register a .name domain for startups?
+Who should register a .name domain for local businesses?

 Personal sites, digital resumes, family home pages, name-based professional email addresses, and lifelong personal digital identities.
-It performs better when paired with useful landing pages, internal links, and clear commercial intent.
+This works best when combined with strong branding and local SEO content.

-How much does a .name domain cost for startups?
+How much does a .name domain cost for local businesses?

 A .name domain costs approximately ₹792.96 per year for first-time registration and ₹991.20 for annual renewal.
 Over three years you can expect to spend around ₹2,775.36 in total.
-This domain performs better when used with relevant local content and SEO optimization.
+It tends to work better when the offer, keyword intent, and supporting pages all reinforce the same market fit.

 Yes.
 While Google officially treats most new TLDs equally, the .name extension carries strong topical relevance signals for the Global Classics sector.
 Combined with quality content and backlinks, a .name domain can rank highly for related keywords.
 Its demand score of 40/100 indicates a focused niche audience.
-This domain performs better when used with relevant local content and SEO optimization.
+It tends to work better when the offer, keyword intent, and supporting pages all reinforce the same market fit.

 Can I transfer my existing domain to a .name extension?